New rules to protect police chase drivers

 Police drivers will have more legal protection if they are involved in a crash, in a bid to tackle criminals on mopeds, as part of Home Office plans.

-New proposals aim to smash the "myth" that officers cannot pursue riders who are not wearing helmet.
+New proposals aim to smash the "myth" that officers cannot pursue riders who are not wearing helmets.

 "Criminals must not think they can get away with a crime by riding or driving in a certain way," policing minister Nick Hurd said.